 Whenever I’m looking for tenants, Rightmove is at the heart of my strategy.
 Every other medium used is just an added bonus.

-Rightmove has generated by far the most enquiries for me, with Gumtree in second place.
+Rightmove has generated by far the most enquiries for me, with Gumtree in second place (but it must be noted, Gumtree notoriously produces lower quality leads).

 Don’t get me wrong, there have been times where I didn’t source my tenants from Rightmove even though I was advertising on there.
 But nonetheless, they’ve still been the most effective and consistent for generating enquiries.